deltova/mydebugger/README.md

 This project is a debugger that target compiled language like C/C++.

-It targets ELF binary and in the future Dwarf format for the debug info.
+It targets ELF binary and Dwarf format for the debug info.

 ## Getting Started